lainio/err2/scripts/README.md

 The version 0.9.40 is a major update because of the performance and API change.
 We have managed to eliminate `defer` slowdown.
-Our benchmarks are 3x faster than previous version and about equal to those function call stacks (100 level) that don't use `defer`.
+Our benchmarks are 3x faster than previous version and about equal to those function call stacks (100 deep-level) that don't use `defer`.
 We are exactly at the same level of performance with those functions that use deferred function that accept an argument.
 Transporting an argument to deferred function seems to be slower than functions that don't.
 And because `try.To` is already as fast as `if err != nil` we reached our goal for speed!

 Because all of the error handler function signatures are now:
 ```go